Limb Brook: Flora and fauna

 Limb Brook rises in a sphagnum moss bog by the side of Ringinglow Road and then flows through Lady Canning's Plantation, a coniferous woodland, managed by Sheffield City Council Parks and Countryside Service.
 It then flows slowly through farmland, where it provides an environment for reeds and sedges.
 As it descends into the Limb valley and down through Ecclesall Woods, it is surrounded by steep hillsides which support mature woodland, including Beech, Sycamore, Alder, Ash and Hazel.
 This is a rich environment for invertebrates and many birds and mammals, including kingfishers and water voles.
 The rare white-clawed crayfish has also been seen.

+In 2023 Sheffield and Rotherham Wildlife Trust built 50 'leaky dams' to help reduce flooding lower down the valley.
+Above the brook over 13,000 trees were planted at Rough Standhills to create a new woodland to replace the larch plantation lost to Phytophthora ramorum disease.